 - Very low numbers of non-lead-acid cells are returned for recycling.

-- Most of the material from non-lead-acid batteries that is returned gets incinerated or processed into low-grade industrial material such as road-bases or concrete additives.
+- Much of the material from non-lead-acid batteries that is returned gets incinerated, sent to landfill or processed into low-grade industrial material such as road-bases and additives for steel-smelting or concrete production.*

 Sustainability Without Peer